How To Write & Publish a Health Book

 - Overseeing the printing process, and more.

-We, Nadine Taylor and Barry Fox, are experienced health book ghostwriters with bestselling credentials who can do all of the above, and more.
+We, Nadine Taylor and Barry Fox, are professional health book ghostwriters with bestselling credentials who can do all of the above, and more.
 We’ve been praised by clients and top editors at New York publishing houses for our health books, which include:

 - The Arthritis Cure (St. Martin’s Press)